-Wingate, Russotti, Shapiro, Moses & Halperin, LLP Partner, Frank J. Lombardo settled this matter in the amount of $1,680,000.00 subsequent to the denial of summary judgment motions on the issues of Labor Law §240(1).
+Wingate, Russotti, Shapiro, Moses & Halperin, LLP attorney, Frank J. Lombardo settled this matter in the amount of $1,680,000.00 subsequent to the denial of summary judgment motions on the issues of Labor Law §240(1).
 Plaintiff, a 53-year-old non-union laborer was caused to slip and fall from a ladder leaning against the rear of a flatbed truck while discarding demolition debris when the ladder tied off at the bottom caused it to twist in a counter-clockwise rotation.

 The plaintiff sustained lumbar and cervical disk herniations and underwent a two-level cervical fusion at the C5,6 and 7 levels.